jalex3421/U-NET-From-Scratch/README.md

 * **Sanity Check:** The code includes a simple test to verify that the model's forward pass runs successfully with dummy data, confirming its structural integrity.
 * **Binary Segmentation Output:** The model is configured with a final 1-channel output layer suitable for binary segmentation tasks (e.g., foreground/background).

+## Contributing

+This project is open for contributions.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## How to Use

 ### Prerequisites